Sofiajith/github-slideshow/_posts/0000-01-02-Sofiajith.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Welcome to my new slide
+Welcome to the re-entered new file